Todd1561/TANAutoMailer/README.md

-﻿Place the TANAutoMailer.exe file anywhere on your computer.
+Place the TANAutoMailer.exe file anywhere on your computer.
 Create a shortcut to it in the 'Startup' folder so it runs at boot for convenience.

 Upon running, a blue folder icon will appear in your taskbar.
 Right-click on it and select 'Manage Profiles'.